 At Bishop Winnington-Ingram CE Primary School we provide a broad and balanced curriculum for all our children.
 The National Curriculum is our starting point for planning that meets the specific needs of individuals and groups of children.
 When planning, teachers set suitable learning challenges and respond to children’s diverse learning needs.
 (See our SEND Information Report and school offer, in the Statutory Information section on the Key Information tab).

 It is not practical for Health and Safety reasons and with possibility of damage or loss, for children to wear jewellery to school.
 This includes earrings, necklaces and bracelets.

-Under some exceptional circumstances it may be possible for children in Year 6 to bring their mobile phone to school, but this is only after the parent has written to ask for permission.
-The phones will always be kept locked away until the end of the school day.
+Mobile phones are not allowed in the school in all year groups up to and including Year 5.
+Only in exceptional circumstances may it be possible for children in Year 6 to bring their mobile phone to school, but this is only after the parent has written to ask for permission.
+Children will not be allowed to keep the phones, they will always be kept locked away until the end of the school day.